The shining light of Artifact! All we know about the game

 Gold is a kind of in-game currency.
 You get it for destroying your opponent’s cards.
 Some cards from your deck are able to generate more gold.
 Between the rounds, you can spend the gold on special equipment for heroes: accessories, armor, or weapons.
 There are special slots at hero cards for these three types of equipment.

 Artifact cards are divided into three types: units, spells, and items.
 Units are strong heroes and much weaker creeps.
 Each unit has health and attack value.
 Hero cards have their special passive and active abilities.
+The type is indicated on the card itself.

 There are four basic card colors: Red, Blue, Black, and Green.
 To use a card on a lane, you should have a hero of the same color there.
 Units of particular colors have some common characteristics: